What is Pediatric Anaphylaxis?

 It can occur within seconds or minutes of exposure to something the child is allergic to, such as a peanut or the venom from a bee sting.
 For instance, after suffering a bee sting, your child’s immune system becomes sensitized to the venom.
 That means that when your child is again exposed to the allergen, he may suffer an allergic reaction.

-Besides insect bites and stings, common causes include drug and food allergies.
+Besides insect bites and stings, common causes include drugs and foods.
 About 3 million youngsters have a food allergy.

 Eight foods account for most of the reactions:

 Prompt treatment and appropriate therapy will lessen the symptoms of anaphylaxis and may save your child's life.

 What are the signs and symptoms of Pediatric Anaphylaxis?

 During an anaphylactic reaction, the body’s immune system releases a flood of chemicals.
 This can cause anaphylactic shock, which may include symptoms such as narrowing of breathing airways an/or a drop in blood pressure.
 Anaphylactic shock may be life-threatening, so it requires immediate treatment.
 It is important to administer life-saving epinephrine and get your child to an emergency room right away.